Entangled Photon Generation through Cooper Pair Recombination in a Noncentrosymmetric Quantum Well: Theoretical Model

 \subsection{Two-photon density matrix}

-Our goal is to learn more about the process of two-photon generation resulting from pair recombination.
-To achieve this goal, we plan to calculate the two-photon density matrix using second-order time-dependent perturbation theory.
+We aim to learn more about the process of two-photon generation resulting from pair recombination.
+To achieve this goal, we need to calculate the two-photon density matrix using second-order time-dependent perturbation theory.
 This calculation will be performed considering the various symmetries associated with the superconducting scenarios within the system.
 The elements of the two-photon density matrix are expressed as: